microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 Developers rely on editors for a few additional reasons:

 - *Debugging* Discovering bugs and errors by stepping through code, line by line.
-Some editors have debugging capabilities, or can be customized and added for specific programming languages.
+Some editors have debugging capabilities or can be customized and added for specific programming languages.
 - *Syntax highlighting* Adds colors and text formatting to code, makes it easier to read.
 Most editors allow customized syntax highlighting.
 - *Extensions and Integrations* Additions that are specialized for developers, by developers, for access to additional tools that aren't built into the base editor.
 For example, many developers also need a way to document their code and explain how it works and will install a spell check extension to check for typos.
 Most of these additions are intended for use within a specific editor, and most editors come with a way to search for available extensions.
 - *Customization* Most editors are extremely customizable, and each developer will have their own unique development environment that suits their needs.
 Many also allow developers to create their own extension.